 'a peer-reviewed, online journal committed to publishing insightful and innovative scholarship on gender studies and nineteenth-century British literature, art and culture'

-North American Victorian Studies Association and their blog.
+North American Victorian Studies Association.

 19 - Interdisciplinary Studies in the Long Nineteenth Century: online journal